HighSchoolHacking/GLS/docs/Design/Interfaces/Interface Methods.md

 ## Feature Overview

 Interface methods are used as outlines for classes that implement the interface.
-Interface methods only contain declaration and not implementation.
+Interfaces only contain method declarations.

 ## Commands